-Client Declares Pregnancy at Intake
+Client Declares Pregnancy at Initial Intake

-If an applicant states that she is pregnant but that she does not have written verification, she shall be referred for medical verification.
+If an applicant states that she is pregnant but that she does not have written verification, she should be referred for medical verification.
 See "Referral for Pregnancy Verification" above.

-- She shall be instructed both verbally and in writing on Form 2129, CAAP Intake Instructions, to obtain written pregnancy verification due at Approval. - If the applicant does not provide written pregnancy verification at Approval without good cause, she is denied CAAP - for failure to provide essential information. - If the applicant provides written pregnancy verification at Aproval, the worker shall follow the procedures in Client Has Written Verification below.
+- She should be instructed both verbally and in writing on Form 2129, CAAP Intake Instructions, to obtain written pregnancy verification and to bring it back to Final Intake. - If the applicant does not bring in written pregnancy verification at Final Intake without good cause, she is denied CAAP for failure to provide essential information. - If the applicant brings in written pregnancy verification at Final Intake, the worker should follow the procedures in Client Has Written Verification below.

-Client Declares Pregnancy at Approval
+Client Declares Pregnancy at Final Intake

-If the applicant without written pregnancy verification does not inform the worker that she is pregnant until the time of Approval, the Intake worker should:
+If the applicant without written pregnancy verification does not inform the worker that she is pregnant until the time of Final Intake, the Intake worker should:

-- Inform the client both verbally and in writing on form 2191, if appropriate, that she must submit written pregnancy verification within two weeks or her case may be discontinued - Refer client to Triage for an employability assessment - Transfer the case to the Carrying section (for a monolingual client transfer the case to the appropriate bilingual worker) - Make a narrative in CalWIN Case Comments indicating that the pregnancy verification is due within two weeks
+- Inform the client both verbally and in writing on form 2191, if appropriate, that she must submit written pregnancy verification within two weeks or her case may be discontinued - Assign the client to Light Duty Community Service (LDCS), unless she states that she is unemployable (Triage would have determined that during her employability assessment) - Transfer the case to Carrying section (for monolingual client transfer the case to the appropriate bilingual worker) - Make a narrative in CalWIN Case Comments indicating that the pregnancy verification is due within two weeks